Skip to main content

 Can your office provide a support letter to improve my chances of obtaining a visa or to secure a visa appointment?
 Unfortunately, the Department of State (DOS) has indicated that the visa interview is not a document-driven process and letters or appeals from a university would not be considered in issuance of a non-immigrant visa or to obtain an expedited appointment.
 There is unfortunately not anything that WVU nor ISSS would be able to do to persuade any embassy to issue a visa or expedite a visa interview for an applicant.
 Those decisions are strictly up to the DOS and your form I-20/DS-2019 serves as our school’s official information for the embassy official.
 We cannot provide a support letter for a visa appointment.

-What do I do if my visa was denied by a U.S. embassy?
-Please e-mail us at isss-students@mail.wvu.edu with you proof of denial and we will follow up with further guidance.
+What do I do if my visa was denied by a U.S. embassy or consulate?
+Please e-mail us at isss-students@mail.wvu.edu with your proof of denial and we will follow up with further guidance.
 In these instances, you may need to plan to defer your I-20/DS-2019 and admission until you are able to secure a visa with another appointment.
 If selected for administrative processing, please be advised that this is a DOS procedure and may take several months to complete.
 Please see Administrative Processing for further information.
 It these instances, we highly recommend deferral of your I-20/DS-2019 and admission for administrative processing.

 At my visa appointment, the embassy official requested that my program start date be changed as it is too late to enter by the previous start date…how do I request a change in start date?
-As policy, our office does not change the program start date.
-Our office must conduct a review of an embassy request and require official confirmation from the embassy of a requested change.
+Our office must first conduct a review of an embassy request and will requ ire official confirmation from the embassy of a requested change.
 Please e-mail isss-students@mail.wvu.edu with an official document from the U.S. embassy stating the reason for why your visa issuance is held up.
-If an embassy official indicates it is because of the start date, please provide that document to us for further review.
-Changes to the start date are not guaranteed and we will need time to review any embassy document for the request.
-Without official documents from the embassy or consular official, we will not consider a change to a program start date.

 I was able to obtain a visa appointment, but it is not until after my program start date OR I have a visa, but I cannot arrive in the U.S. until after my current program start date.
 What should I do?
-As policy, we do not change start dates on the current I-20/DS-2019 for late arrival per U.S. regulation.
-You must arrive by the start date of your program.
-In some instances, Customs and Border Protection (CBP) and the Department of State (DOS) may allow late entry, but it is up to their discretion.
-If you want to keep a visa appointment and/or can arrive to the U.S. within 30 days after the program start date, you will need express permission from your academic department and/or department in which you are employed to assist.
-You must reach out and coordinate this with the department(s) and if permitted, ask for an official letter on academic department letterhead that contains:
+We strongly recommend deferral of the I-20/DS-2019 and admission date as late entry can be a difficult process at the embassy and at the border - leading to further issues.
+However, in some instances, Customs and Border Protection (CBP) and the Department of State (DOS) may allow late entry.
+If you want to keep a visa appointment and/or can arrive in the U.S. shortly after the program start date, you will need express permission from your academic department and/or department in which you are employed.
+You must reach out and coordinate this with the department(s) and if permitted, ask for a letter that meets the following requirements:

 • Language that gives express permission from the academic department to you for late arrival and state definitively the latest specific date that you can arrive (within 30 days from program start date),